evolvedoff/edgefarm/README.md

 ## Credits

 What did you expect here?
 Someone else?
 Nah, it is just me!
 By the way go sub to me on youtube -> [YouTube Link (CLICK IT)](https://www.youtube.com/@evolveroff)

+PS: The link does open in your current tab so just middle mouse button click it so it opens in a new tab.